PheonixMMKC777/Final_Fantasy_2_Randomizer/README.md

 Currently can Randomize the following

-**Random Shops, Tiered Shops, Player Party, Base Stats, Main/Offhands, Party Select, and a bunch of fun modes!**
+**Random Shops, Tiered Shops, Player Party, Base Stats, Main/Offhands, Party Select, Treasures, and a bunch of fun modes!**

 If your not powershell savvy run the RUNME.bat